 Our goal within our Little Saints classrooms is to foster a true love of learning.
 Our teachers strive daily to provide our children with rich, meaningful experiences.
 They have created an environment that is supportive and nurturing.
 There is a wealth of materials that are incorporated into our classrooms which enhance play, communication, and discovery.

 Our dynamic curriculum is composed of three parts: The E.D.
-Hirsch Jr. Preschool Sequence, the Reggio Emilia approach, and an education for sustainability.
+Hirsch Jr. Preschool Sequence, the Reggio Emilia approach, and education for sustainability.
 Our Little Saints enjoy Spanish, music, P.E., as well as Chapel on a weekly basis.
 There is also an outdoor education component woven within daily activities.

 Communication is an important piece of our program.
 Our Little Saint parents receive daily journals and newsletters about their children’s school day experiences.
 Documentation panels fill our walls.
 Panels include pictures of the children involved in their play, their words, their work, and the thought process of our teachers.

 This is just a small glimpse of what our program has to offer.
-Please attend an Open House event or request a private tour our Little Saints classrooms!
+Please attend an Open House event or request a private tour of our Little Saints classrooms!
 I would love to show you our school and answer any questions you may have about Little Saints.

-Julie Kollenborn, Director of Little Saints
+Edie Martinez, Director of Little Saints

 Lower and Middle School